af-ai-center/bert/README.md

 obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.

-BERT is based on the Transformer architecture introduced in [https://arxiv.org/abs/1706.03762] (Attention is all you need).
+BERT is based on the Transformer architecture introduced in [Attention is all you need] (https://arxiv.org/abs/1706.03762).

 Googles academic paper which describes BERT in detail and provides full results on a number of tasks can be found here: